 Counteract the effects of aging eyes or visual imparities

-If you read my home page, you know that the main reason for my move to analogue video cameras for viewing deep sky objects is its ability to let me see so much more that I can with an eyepiece.
-It has been widely stated that video is equivalent to increasing a telescope's aperture by 3-4X.
+If you read my home page, you know that the main reason for my move to EAA is its ability to let me see so much more detail in Deep Sky Objects than I can with an eyepiece.
+No more "faint fuzzies".
+It has been widely stated that the view obtained with a short camera exposure is equivalent to increasing a telescope's aperture by 3-4X.
 I have not verified the exact increase, but from what I have seen it certainly is plausible.
 I did an experiment one night form my backyard.
 I first dark adapted my eyes, then observed M82, the Cigar Galaxy, and M42, the Orion Nebula, through a 9mm EP with my 9.25" Celestron SCT.
 I sketched what I saw.
 Then, I attached my Mallincam Xtreme, which is roughly equivalent to an 8mm EP in terms of its FOV.
 I then adjusted the image exposure until I got an image as similar to what I was able to see in my sketch.
 These are the two images on the left below.
 Then, I adjusted the image exposure to 30sec for M82 and 8sec for M42 and captured the two images on the right below.
-To me, the advantage of the video camera is obvious in terms of the difference in detail between the EP and the video camera.
-Not to mention, that with the EP I could not see any color, whereas the color in both M82 and M42 are obvious with the video camera.
+To me, the advantage of the camera is obvious in terms of the difference in detail between the EP and the camera.
+Not to mention, that with the EP I could not see any color, whereas the color in both M82 and M42 are obvious with the camera.

-Video is great for public outreach.
-I used it for the most recent solar eclipse where I had dozens of people gathered round an old TV to see the event.
-Although I have not personally used it for nighttime outreach events, I know others who have.
+EAA is great for public outreach.
+I used it for the most recent solar eclipse where I had lots of people gathered round my monitor to see the event in detail.
+I have also used it for nighttime outreach events as have many others.
 Being able to show deep sky objects like galaxies and nebulae broadens the scope of objects that can be shared with the public beyond the usual moon, planets and a few bright DSOs.
-Video avoids all the problems of long lines, constant re-focusing, worry about equipment damage, etc. And, it makes it easier to talk about the object being shown on the monitor for all to see and hear together.
+EAA avoids all the problems of long lines, constant re-focusing, worry about equipment damage, etc. And, it makes it easier to talk about the object being shown on the monitor for all to see and hear together.
 No more wondering if they actually saw it or not.

 If one or more of these reasons hits home for you, you can follow along with the additional pages designed to help you get started on your own.